 If your child is an outpatient, he/she will be transferred to the Phase II stepdown recovery room when awake.
 You will be allowed to join your child in Phase II.

 Your child's behavior after surgery

 After surgery, your child may seem sleepy, confused, restless or irritable.
 Your child will be medicated, as ordered by your anesthesiologist, and he/she may be offered something to drink.
 Please remember that, in most cases, your child will have an IV, which must remain in place until discharge.

 Your child's skin may appear puffy and flushed and could be warm to the touch.
-This normal reaction may continue for several hours and may not disappear until after discharge.
+This is a normal reaction may continue for several hours.

 It is important to be calm and to soothe your child as much as possible during his/her stay in recovery.
-Encourage your child to take fluids and spend time rocking, singing and reading or talking to him/her.
+Encourage your child to take fluids and spend time rocking (if possible), singing, reading, and talking to him/her.

 Arrangements for transportation home should be made before discharge.
 Your child will be released only to the person specified on the consent forms.
 For your child's comfort on the ride home, please have a blanket, a towel and a car seat/booster seat in the car before dismissal.

 Not all children respond to surgery and medication in the same way.
-However, you may expect:
+However, if your child's surgery was on an outpatient basis and you return home on the same day as the procedure, you may expect: